 The mountains around Salzburg are the Salzkammergut Mountains, part of the northern Alps.

-There You Have It: Day Trip to Salzburg
+There You Have It: One Day in Salzburg

 Salzburg makes a wonderful day trip from Munich or Vienna.
-With one day in Salzburg, you’ll experience the old town with its picturesque buildings and guild signs, see many of the Sound of Music film locations, and explore an old fortress, all while strolling delightful cobblestone streets.
+We’ve covered what to see in Salzburg in one day, as well as things to do in Salzburg if you have more time.
+You’ll experience the old town with its picturesque buildings and guild signs, see many of the Sound of Music film locations, and explore an old fortress, all while strolling delightful cobblestone streets.
 A day trip to Salzburg will leave you wanting to spend more time in this delightful Austrian town!